u4507075/icd_10/README.md

 **DO NOT** use TXN to join across groups.
 The file "icd10.csv" (9.5M) is a for mapping ICD-10 code (using in the datasets) to ICD-10 description.

-#### Registration data
+#### Registration and admission data

 The registration data is the demographic information of patients who visited at the outer patient department (OPD) at Maharaj Nakhon Chiang Mai hospital.
+The admission data is the demographic information of patients who admitted to the internal wards (inner patient departments (IPD) cases) at Maharaj Nakhon Chiang Mai hospital.
+The structure of both dataset is the same except there is no room_dc (assign zero to all instances) in registration data.

 | Features | Types | Description |
 | :--- | :--- | :--- |